Tour starts on every single TUESDAY from March 30st to October 19th.

 Day 7.
 Porto - Coimbra (120 km ~ 75 miles)

-Dinner and a night in Coimbra.
+Lunch, free time, and a night in Coimbra.

 Day 8.
 Coimbra - Fátima - Lisbon (222 km ~ 138 miles)

-Later we will continue to Lisbon.
+Later, we will continue to Lisbon.
 Accommodation and overnight.

 Day 9.
 Lisbon

 Breakfast, followed by a tour around Lisbon with a local guide.
-Lisbon offers a rich and varied history, a buzzing nightlife and is blessed with a glorious year-round climate.
-It is a bustling and exciting city, that boasts a wide choice of activities and fascinating tourist attractions.
-The city has a welcoming atmosphere, while still embracing its deep-rooted heritage and extensive history.
-Some of the highlights of the tour:
+Lisbon offers a rich and varied history, a buzzing nightlife, and is blessed with a glorious year-round climate.
+It is a bustling and exciting city that boasts a wide choice of activities and fascinating tourist attractions.
+The city has a welcoming atmosphere while still embracing its deep-rooted heritage and extensive history.
+Some of the highlights of the tour include:

 Enjoy an evening in Lisbon on your own.
-Please do not miss an opportuntiy to try famous pastel de nata (egg tart) - local culinary iconic pastry, who's recipe dates back to the 16th century.
-You can buy it in any coffee/bakery shop.
+Please do not miss an opportunity to try the famous pastel de nata (egg tart), a local culinary icon whose recipe dates back to the 16th century.
+You can buy it at any coffee or bakery shop.

 Another night in Lisbon.